 There is evidence that climate change is already affecting Scotland.
-The average temperature in the last decade (2010 to 2019) was 0.69°C warmer than the 1961 - 1990 average, and annual rainfall was 9% higher over the same period.
-Sea level rise is also likely to be an important risk for Scotland, with the mean sea level around the UK having risen by approximately 1.4 mm/year from the start of the 20th century1.
+The average temperature in the last decade (2014-2023) was 1.02°C warmer than the 1961 - 1990 average, and annual average rainfall for the same period was 10% higher than the 1961-1990 average.
+Sea level rise is also likely to be an important risk for Scotland, with the mean sea level around the UK having risen by approximately 1.4 mm/year from the start of the 20th century.